Bjork here checking in for the monthly traffic and income report here on Pinch of Yum.

 Action Item #2: Treat your biz as a biz

-If your building your blog as a business you need to treat it that way.
+If you’re building your blog as a business you need to treat it that way.

 If you haven’t opened a separate bank account start by doing that.
 Make all your business purchases from that account and have business income deposited into it.